 Tourism is an important economic driver for the NT and a significant industry in regional areas.
 Tourism's contribution to the NT economy is captured in a range of industries, including accommodation and food services, retail trade, culture and recreation, rental and hiring, construction, and transport.

-Tourism Research Australia (TRA) reports the direct and indirect impact of expenditure and employment of tourism at the state and territory level based on data from the ABS’ National Tourism Satellite Accounts.
-The Department of Treasury and Finance work closely with the Department of Tourism, Sport and Culture (DTSC) to compile information on the NT’s tourism industry.
+Tourism Research Australia (TRA) reports the direct and indirect impact of expenditure and employment of tourism at the state and territory level based on data from the ABS' National Tourism Satellite Accounts.
+The Department of Treasury and Finance work closely with the Department of Tourism and Hospitality (DTH) to compile information on the NT's tourism industry.

 Economic contribution